Q. Hello Denny, I noticed your stacker antenna. I'm curious about the estimated range of this antenna. Thank you, Michael

 So much information out there that is misleading.
 One antenna manufactured from China who's antenna is sold under many names claims a whopping 150 mile range.
 This antenna doesn't come close to living up to its claims.
 People buy it because of this outrages claim only to be disappointed.
 Avoid antennas that make unrealistic claims.

 No doubt there are a few areas in the U.S. where reception conditions are near perfect and it's not uncommon to receive signals from 100 + miles away.
 This is very rare and is the result of wide open flat terrain creating an excellent line of sight from the transmitting antenna to receiving antenna.
 There are some areas in the U.S. where our customer's have reported 185 mile range using the HD Stacker but this in not common it's rare.

 The bottom line is this.
-I created the HD Stacker antenna and am very proud of the performance it provides for our customer's.
-The emails I receive everyday verifies to me just how good the Stacker works.
+I'm very proud of the performance the HD Stacker provides for our customer's.
+The emails I receive > everyday verifies to me just how good the Stacker works.

 Hope this answer your question Michael.